idrsolutions/buildvu-nodejs-client/README.md

 Short version: Don't be an awful person.

-Longer version: Everyone interacting in the BuildVu Ruby Client project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).
+Longer version: Everyone interacting in the BuildVu Node.Js Client project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

 -----